 In `Amr’s words: “After that, the Prophet started listing names and names of people, and this made me remain silent, fearing that he will place me at the end of the list…” (Al-Bukhari)

-The messenger of Allah had this gentle effect on all those around him, especially the new comers to Islam that made `Amr seriously think he is the best companion in the eyes of the Prophet (peace and blessings be upon him).
+The messenger of Allah had this gentle effect on all those around him, especially the new comers to Islam that made `Amr seriously think he is the best companion in the eyes of the Prophet.

 3) Da`wah mission from day one

 Some companions were commissioned to preach Islam from day one, and were given “ad-hoc” da`wah courses for that purpose.

 At-Tufail ibn `Amr Ad-Dawsi accepted Islam in the early days of Makkah, and immediately went back to his tribe to deliver the message of truth.
 He had a tough way of preaching Islam where he tells people: you either follow Islam or I will never talk to you again!

 While this method may not work now in downtown Manhattan or Paris, apparently it worked for some members of his tribe but not to all of them.

 He came back to the Prophet (literally this was his second meeting with the Messenger after accepting Islam) and complained about his people.
 The Prophet made du`aa’ for Daws (his tribe) and told him: